deficollective/defiscan/src/content/protocols/compound-v2.md

 While this does not meet the 7-day exit window requirement, malicious or unintended proposals can be intercepted by the `ProposalGuardian` multisig account.

-However, the [ProposalGuardian](#security-council) multisig do not meet the Security Council requirements ([see below](#security-council)).
+However, the [ProposalGuardian](#security-council) multisig do not meet the [Security Council Requirements](/learn-more#security-council-requirements).

 > Exit Window score: High

 ## Accessibility

-The original Compound V2 interface ( [app.compound.finance](https://app.compound.finance/?market=usdc-mainnet) ) is fully open-source; anyone can clone the repo, swap the public Graph endpoint (or run their own sub-graph) and launch a local or IPFS-hosted copy in a few minutes.
+The original Compound V2 interface [app.compound.finance](https://app.compound.finance/?market=usdc-mainnet) is fully open-source; anyone can clone the repo, swap the public Graph endpoint (or run their own sub-graph) and launch a local or IPFS-hosted copy in a few minutes.

 In practice, users are not limited to this front-end: Compound V2 positions can be opened, closed, or managed from a wide list of third-party dashboards and wallets (DeFi Saver, Instadapp, Zapper, Zerion, Debank, and more).

-Because there are multiple independent ways to reach the contracts even if the official website goes offline, user funds remain accessible.
+Since there are multiple independent ways to reach the contracts even if the official website goes offline, user funds remain accessible.

 > Accessibility score: Low

 ## Conclusion

-The Compound-v2 Ethereum mainnet protocol achieves _High centralization risk_ scores for its _Upgradeability_, _Autonomy_ and _Exit Window_ dimensions.
+The Compound-v2 Ethereum mainnet protocol achieves _High_ centralization risk scores for its _Upgradeability_, _Autonomy_ and _Exit Window_ dimensions.
 It thus ranks **Stage 0**.

 The protocol could reach Stage 1 by 1) adopting a _Security Council_ setup for the `ProposalGuardian` and `PauseGuardian` multisig accounts, and 2) implementing validity checks and a valid fallback mechanism around the Chainlink oracle (or Chainlink adopting a _Security Council_ setup for its own multisig account).